 Scoring matrix model

-The scoring matrix builds off of the numeric scoring model, and uses all the same ingredients.
-Fit is a stand-in for demographic score, and engagement is the equivalent of behavior score.
+The scoring matrix builds off of the numeric scoring model and uses all the same ingredients.
+Fit is a stand-in for a demographic score, and engagement is the equivalent of a behavior score.

 The key part of this model is figuring out your buckets.
 I like this part because you need to get into the data and figure out where contacts really land in the matrix.
 While you can get into analysis mode, the approach I find best is to figure out how many people you want in each stage and go from there.